 The dialog shows the standard NIEM artifacts and the list of linked namespaces that can be generated as schemas.
-Set the
+Set the target directory and click on the Generate button to create the modeled IEPD.

 Import NIEM XML Schema

 As well as generating NIEM schema in Enterprise Architect, you can import (reverse engineer) an external NIEM-specific XML Schema file into your Enterprise Architect project as a UML model.